 Strong partnerships with the Nigerian Government (Federal and State-level) are essential, as is a long-term commitment to each school.

-of kids with access to water in schools (July 2019)
+of kids with access to water in schools (end of 2021)

 “Teaching was always my passion, even as a young girl I was tutoring my younger siblings and neighbours’ kids.
 Before Impact Water was available in my school, boiling was the only tool we had to provide drinking water for my students.
 The school struggled with the cost of firewood as well as the hours lost to the chore of boiling water.
 I was searching for sustainable solutions until I met Zacch, CEO of Impact Water Nigeria, who offered a water treatment system my school could afford.

 I would recommend to all of the schools to install the Impact Water system.
 Before our students had a lot of problems with stomach pain, diarrhoea and other waterborne diseases.
 Now with Impact Water we have safe drinking water always available in the school.
 Kids can take water whenever they are thirsty and they do not miss class due to waterborne disease anymore.”